-The Action Plan is designed to be a collaborative process whereby a community establishes a unified vision for community development actions.
-It offers local jurisdictions the opportunity to shape the various housing and community development programs into effective, coordinated neighborhood and community development strategies.
-It also creates the opportunity for strategic planning and a resident participation to take place in a comprehensive contest and reduce duplication of effort at the local level.
+The Action Plan is designated to be a collaborative process whereby a community establishes a unified vision for community development actions.
+It offers local jurisdiction the opportunity to shape the various housing and community development programs into effective, coordinated neighborhood and community development strategies.
+It also creates the opportunity for strategic planning and a citizen participation to take place in a comprehensive contest and reduce duplication of effort at the local level.
 The strategic plan is a specific course of action for revitalization.
 It builds on local asset and coordinates a response to the needs of the community.
-It integrates economic, physical, environmental, community and human development in a comprehensive and coordinated fashion so that families and communities can work together and thrive.
+It integrates economic physical, environmental, community and human development in a comprehensive and coordinated fashion so that families and communities can work together and thrive.
 A strategic plan also sets forth program goals, specific objectives, annual goals, and benchmarks for measuring progress.
-It helps local government and residents keep track of results and learn what works.
+It helps local government and citizens keep track of results and learn what works.
 The Action Plan is a requirement of the U.S. Department of Housing and Urban Development (HUD) that cities must prepare in order to receive Federal monetary assistance from HUD Programs.
 Ultimately, the Plan will be used to implement the Community Development Block Grant Program (CDBG).
-This document is the Action Plan for Program Year 2021, year four of the five-year Consolidated Plan submitted for years 2018-2022.
-The City will receive \$462,101 in the 2021 Program Year.
+This document is the Action Plan for Program Year 2022, year five of the five-year Consolidated Plan submitted for years 2018-2022.
+The City will receive \$469,130 in the 2022 Program Year.